 d. behavioral management plans, with benchmarks that are closely monitored; and/or

 e. student counseling and parent conferences.

 Beyond these individual-focused remedial responses, school-wide or environmental remediation may also be utilized.
 These strategies may include:

 a. school and community surveys or other strategies for determining the conditions contributing to the relevant behavior;

 d. adjustment in hallway traffic and other student routes of travel;

 H. Other Laws and District Policies

-(1) Smoking or Use of Tobacco Products – The use or possession of tobacco products or accessories, e-cigarettes or vapor products by students in school buildings, on school property or in vehicles owned or operated by the District or at school sponsored events is prohibited.
+(1) Smoking or Use of Tobacco Products – The use or possession of tobacco products or accessories, e-cigarettes or vapor instruments and/or products by students in school buildings, on school property or in vehicles owned or operated by the District or at school sponsored events is prohibited.
 Violation of the Code of Conduct regarding tobacco use will result in parent notification and referral to the school counselor, other disciplinary action and may include additional education in the risks and health effects of tobacco use.
 Specific consequences are detailed in Appendix B.